Karanmbt/1051-Introduction-to-Problem-solving-and-Programming-in-Python/Final Project Files/proposal.md

 A working main menu
 The Tower shoots the enemy
 Reward Coins for killing the enemies
-Enemies attack and decrease the tower's health
+Enemies reach the end and decrease the tower's health (and hopefully)
-(and hopefully)
 Add damage, health, and attack speed upgrades